iVapor/flappyBird/README.md

 # flappyBird
 Like you know, this is flappy bird game.
-Its images are from https://github.com/nebez/floppybird.
+Its images and sound are from https://github .com/nebez/floppybird.
 It uses Gua Game software frame.
 Hope it inspires you!